stnolting/neorv32/README.md

 This is an open-source project that is free of charge.
 Use this project in any way you like (as long as it complies to the permissive [license](https://github.com/stnolting/neorv32/blob/main/LICENSE)).
-Please quote it appropriately. :+1:
+Please cite it appropriately. :+1:

 [[back to top](#The-NEORV32-RISC-V-Processor)]